chen-siyuan/traffic-congestion/Timeline.md

 - Avoid collision within the center of the intersection.
 - Test the system.
 - Write the support program which feeds data into the simulation.
+- **Decide which method to use to present the program: outside file input or java swing dialog box input?**

 ## Data